MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 ## Functions

-No templating language is complete with some helper funds.
-We will provide a set of functions that work on every SDK.
+No templating language is complete without some helper functions.
+We will provide a standard set of functions that work on every SDK.

 The syntax here is still up in the air so please check back soon, but here's a start of what we're planning: